mopidy/mopidy-mpris/README.rst

     Kernel: 5.9.10-1-MANJARO
     **mopidy running as service**

-When mpris plugin is run with default session, it fails with an X11 error.
+When mpris plugin is run with default session, it fails with the X11 error documented in issue https://github.com/mopidy/mopidy-mpris/issues/9.

 When run as system via the instructions in README it is possible to control via the CLI (as a standard system user) but the client is not registered by KDE's default media player.

+I also tested running as my user with MPRIS/DBUS set to session.
+This worked in a very minor fashion.
+If you play a track via the Iris frontend, it will display in the media controller and it can be paused.
+It cannot otherwise be resumed or prev_track/next_track.

 Advanced setups
 ===============